 Total Knee Replacement

-If your osteoarthritis is so severe that a partial knee replacement will not help, you may need a total knee replacement.
+If your osteoarthritis is so severe that it affects all three knee compartments, a total knee replacement will be necessary.
 The total knee replacement procedure replaces all your knee joint compartments surgically.
-These include the inside (medial), outside (lateral) and front (patellofemoral) parts of the knee.
-Patients can typically walk the day of surgery and return to work within three to four weeks.
+These include the inside (medial), outside (lateral) and front (patellofemoral) parts of the knee, including the kneecap.
+Patients typically walk several hours after surgery, are released to go home the same day or next day from the hospital and return to work within three to six weeks.